Neloreck/redux-cbd/test/examples/redux-store-and-connections/README.md

 <b>Important:</b>
-- Package uses proposal ES <a href='https://github.com/rbuckton/reflect-metadata'>reflect-metadata</a> api, so I'd advice to get acknowledged with its usage.
+- Package uses proposal ES <a href='https://github.com/rbuckton/reflect-metadata'>reflect-metadata</a> api, so I would advice to get acknowledged with its usage.
 - Package uses 'expirementalDecorators' features (disabled by default for TypeScript transpiler).

 ## Setup